GoogleCloudPlatform/cluster-health-scanner/README.md

 ## 1. Introduction
-> Description what this is, who should run this

 The **Cluster Health Scanner** tool or simply **CHS** runs a series of tests called _health checks_ to analyze the health of a cluster of GPU nodes.